Young people work in Rwanda’s global business services sector. © GIZ / Victoire Tuyizere

 Context

-Rwanda has one of the highest growth rates in Africa and is proving to be an increasingly attractive location for business and investment in the region.
-However, this growth has so far failed to create enough jobs.
-Rwanda is therefore seeking to create 1.5 million jobs between 2017 and 2024 and is being supported in their efforts by the special initiative.
+Rwanda has one of the highest economic growth rates in Africa and is proving to be an increasingly attractive location for business and investment in the region.
+However, this growth has failed to create enough jobs.
+The Rwandan Government is therefore seeking to create 250,000 jobs in the country on an annual basis.

 Objective